gpulido/SwarmAlert/README.md

 [![Docker](https://raw.githubusercontent.com/USDevOps/mywechat-slack-group/master/images/docker.png)](https://cloud.docker.com/u/gpulidodt/repository/docker/gpulidodt/swarm-alert)

 # Introduction
+The SwarmAlert app monitors the availability of services running in a Docker Swarm environment.

+It offers an optional WHITELIST of services to monitor.
+If a WHITELIST is not defined, ALL services in the Swarm are monitored by default.

+An optional BLACKLIST is also configurable, and takes precedence over the whitelist and defaults.
+This is to allow you to use the BLACKLIST to avoid receiving alerts while doing planned maintenance.
+T

-The SwarmAlert app monitors the availability of services running in a Docker Swarm.
-It currently monitors only those services specified in the WHITE_LIST ENV variable, if not defined, all services are monitored.
-If a specified service has no running task, the app generates a Pushover Notification using the specified user Token, Api Key, and MSG_PREFIX.
+he app checks every CHECK_INTERVAL seconds.
+Upon checking, if a specified service has no running task, the app generates a Pushover Notification using the specified variables:
+  1. User Token
+  2. Api Key
+  3. Msg_Prefix

 Note: This project is based on [monitor-docker-slack](https://github.com/DennyZhang/monitor-docker-slack)

 # General Idea
-1. Start one or more services in Docker Swarm mode.
+1. Run one or more services in Docker Swarm mode.
-2. Use this service to monitor the availability of services.
+2. Start this service to monitor the availability of other services.
+3. Monitor services each CHECK_INTERVAL seconds for services with no running containers.
-3. Send a pushover notifications containeing the unavailable services.
+4. Send a pushover notifications containing the unavailable services.

-# How To Use: Docker-compose
+# Usage: Docker-compose
 ```
 version: '3'
 services: